 One Night in the Bhangarh

 This was the time of 12 P.M. in the night approximately.
-Some of the boys in the car were sleeping only a boy and the driver were waking.
-They first heard a female voice of sarcastic laughing and felt that some one is standing on the gate and laughing on their arrival.
+Some of the boys in the car were sleeping only one boy and driver were waking.
+They first heard a female voice of sarcastic laughing and felt that someone is standing on the gate and laughing on their arrival.
 They also saw some fire inside the fort.
-Driver immediately turned his car and run from the place till so many kilometers without thinking anything.
-Next they saw a temple and entered into the temple.
+The driver immediately turned his car and run from the place till so many kilometers without thinking anything.
+Next, they saw a temple and entered into the temple.
 Some light was there inside the temple.
 They knocked the door.
 They heard abusing language coming from the room.
-Someone from inside asked their names and after a detailed inquiry the door was opened.
+Someone from inside asked their names and after a detailed inquiry, the door was opened.
 He was the caretaker of the temple.
 Boys asked the person about the cause of abusing words.
 The caretaker informed that in the night sometimes spirits from the Bhangarh come and knock the door to disturb.
-When their name are asked they tell there names, the spirits either are Gujars or Jatts.
+When their names are asked they tell their names, the spirits either are Gujars or Jatts.
 This was the war of Gujars and jatts in which all the people of Bhangarh and Ajabgarh were killed and the fort was transformed into a haunted place.
-The boys passed whole night there and in the morning again visited in the Bhangarh fort.
+The boys passed the whole night there and in the morning again visited in the Bhangarh Fort.

 A day inside the Bhangarh Fort

 They felt foul smell inside the fort and also heard whispering inside the rooms.
 But no one was found there.
 In a room, they saw ash too.
 They touched the ash and found the ash warm.
 They saw fresh blood inside the fort.
 All they came outside the fort.
 One chimpanzee was there who forced to the entire group of boys to go out of the fort.
 They took some pictures and came out of the fort.

 After coming back some of the boys fall ill and get disturbed.
 After some treatment they cured and now all are fine.
 This is strictly instructed to avoid visiting there for safer side.